A hierarchical reserving model for reported non-life insurance claims: Introduction

 This paper is organized as follows.
-Section~\ref{section:hrm} introduces the hierarchical reserving model, presents best practices for calibrating this model to insurance data and explains how this model can be used to predict the future reserve.
-Section~\ref{section:aggregate} investigates the connection between hierarchical reserving models proposed at individual claim level and certain aggregate reserving models.
+Section~\ref{section:hrm} introduces the hierarchical reserving model, presents best practices for calibrating this model to insurance data and explains how this model can be used to predict the future RBNS reserve.
+Section~\ref{section:aggregate} investigates the connection between the hierarchical reserving models proposed at individual claim level and some selected aggregate reserving models from the literature.
 This results in a data driven strategy for choosing between aggregate and individual reserving.
 Section~\ref{section:caseStudy} demonstrates this methodology in a case study on a home insurance data set.
 This is a novel data set, which has not been used before in the literature on reserving.
-An R package accompanies the paper enabling researchers and practitioners to directly apply the hierarchical reserving model to their portfolios.
+In Section~\ref{section:scenariotesting}, we build two hierarchical reserving models on portfolios simulated along four scenarios generated by our proposed individual claims simulation engine.
+We compare the predictive performance of the hierarchical reserving model with results obtained with the chain ladder method.
+Appendix~\ref{appendix:sim.machine} describes the technical details behind the simulation engine.
+An R package accompanies the paper.
+This package allows researchers and practitioners to use the simulation engine for the creation of new portfolios from the scenarios discussed in this paper.
+Next to this, the package makes the implementation of the hierarchical reserving models tailored to their data readily available to researchers and practitioners.